 Frequently Asked Questions

-At Schultz & Myers Personal Injury Law Firm, we take the time to listen to you–to get to know you and your situation.
+At Schultz & Myers Personal Injury Lawyers Personal Injury Law Firm, we take the time to listen to you–to get to know you and your situation.
 We work diligently to recompense lost wages, medical bills, and other monies lost because of a car accident, dog bite, medical malpractice, or other personal injury.

 Each case is different and most clients have some basic questions that are easily answered.
 Click on the question below to view the answers to the most frequently asked personal injury questions.